Las Pitras Lodge

 The chef prepares delicious homemade meals.
-Hot breakfasts include eggs, bacon, toasted homemade bread, and homemade cakes.
-Streamside lunches consist of cold meals, meats, chicken, and salty cakes.
+Hot breakfasts include eggs, bacon, toasted homemade bread and cakes.
+Streamside lunches are sliced meats, chicken, and salty cakes.
 Enjoy dinner entrees such as chicken, pork, fish, pasta, and beef, including lodge-grown vegetables and fruits.
 An Asado (BBQ) night features a whole roasted lamb.
 Desserts include flan, ice cream, seasonal fruits, and cakes.

-Alcohol: Argentine wines and an open bar are included in the package.
-The open bar includes gin, whiskey, vodka, tonic, Cuba Libre, and homemade beers made at the lodge.
+Alcohol: An open bar is included in the package.
+The open bar includes fine wine, lodge-brewed beers, gin, whiskey, vodka, tonic, and Cuba Libres.

 Four Bedrooms at the Lodge